 This means you can live and work in Italy and other EU countries without a visa and you become eligible for state benefits.

 Moving to Italy on a permanent basis as an American is a tricky thing to do with multiple hoops to jump through, but in the end, it’s definitely worth it!
-You can check out the requirements for the different types of visas in my Moving to Italy guide, here.

 I‘ve lived abroad for many years and love helping others find work abroad and figure out their “Move Abroad Plan.”
 Check out my class below to get you started ASAP!